cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Using `useWallet` one gets access to a library agnostic implementation (works with e.g. Ethers, Web3, ...) which provides features such as a simple wallet integration, access to the user's current account balance, tracking of transactions and more.

+## MetaMask JSON-RPC API Playground

+The [MetaMask JSON-RPC API Playground](https://metamask.github.io/api-playground/api-documentation/) is MetaMask's interactive documentation which lets you view, test and debug MetaMask JSON-RPC API calls.
+It comes in handy if you're e.g. integrating your frontend with the MetaMask API.

+**Protip**: Click on the "Inspector" tab at the bottom right to intercept and inspect HTTP, WebSocket and MetaMask calls.

 ## Solidity Visual Developer

 [Solidity Visual Developer](https://github.com/ConsenSys/vscode-solidity-auditor) by ConsenSys is an extension which adds Solidity language and visual security auditor support to your Visual Studio Code installation.